aniketkt/ImageStackPy/README.md

 I define an image stack as a python list of 2D numpy arrays with identical shape - I(Z,Y,X).
 The 'Z axis' is the python list.

-Credits: Dr. Andy Swantek and Dr. Brandon Sforzo contributed many essential ideas that went into the code.
 Installation:
 Use python 3.3+
 In an environment type,